Introduction to 2D Barcodes

 Using 2D Barcodes, manufacturers can put this info in a digital form and easily share it with customers.
 This not only saves time and money, but also helps to follow the rules.
 As more countries make similar rules, the 2D Barcode is likely to become a really important part of how products move around the world.

 For now, businesses will need to put two barcodes on their retail products (a standard linear UPC or EAN-13 barcode image, and a 2D Barcode).
-However by about 2027 the retail industry will have upgraded their systems so that their barcode scanners and software are compatible with 2D Barcodes (to meet the 2027 Sunrise Date).
+However 2027 is a target for the retail industry to have upgraded their systems so that their barcode scanners and software are compatible with 2D Barcodes (to meet the 2027 Sunrise Date).

 After that, businesses can choose to have a single smart barcode on their product packaging.
 This saves space on the packaging and stops things from getting too cluttered with info.

-This is really helpful for things like make-up and food that don't have much space on the package.
+This is really helpful for things like cosmetics and food that don't have much space on the package.

 When the 2D Barcode works together with blockchain technology, it makes tracing products even easier.
 This helps with keeping track of what's in stock and ordering more when needed.
-It's a great thing for everyone involved—brands, stores, people who make solutions, partners who trade, and the people who buy the stuff.
+It's a great thing for everyone involved; consumers, producers and retailers.

 2D Barcodes let us totally rethink how people experience things they buy.
 There's no limit to what can be shared with just a scan of a code.